 The Dominican Republic’s most important trading partner is the United States.
 The two countries are parties to the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR), along with five Central American countries.
 This agreement creates new economic opportunities by eliminating tariffs, opening markets, reducing barriers to services, and promoting transparency.
 It facilitates trade and investment among the seven countries and furthers regional integration.

 U.S. exports to the Dominican Republic include oil, agricultural products, machinery, vehicles, cotton, yarn, and fabric.
 U.S. imports from the Dominican Republic include optical and medical instruments, jewelry and gold, agricultural products, machinery, tobacco, and knit apparel.
 U.S. firms, mostly manufacturers of apparel, footwear, and light electronics, as well as U.S. energy companies, account for much of the foreign private investment in the Dominican Republic.

-More information about the Dominican Republic is available from the Department of State and other sources, some of which are listed here:
+More information about the Dominican Republic is available on state.gov and other sources, some of which are listed below: